scpaworks/scpaworks.github.io/docs/helpdesk/getting-started.md

 1. <a href="#how-to-respond-to-a-ticket">How to Respond to a Ticket</a>
 1. <a href="#how-to-close-a-ticket">How to Close a Ticket</a>

+### This tutorial is under revision.
+Please be aware that the user interface may differ significantly from the current release.

 ## How to Register an Account

 1. Navigate to the Ticket System homepage by following the URL you were provided.